thomasvn/SELinux-Debug/POST.md

 ## SELinux Primer

-SELinux (Security Enhanced Linux) enforces “access control”, like basic file permissions, but is more descriptive.
+SELinux (Security Enhanced Linux) enforces security policies just like the basic "File Permissions", but is much more expansive.

-It lets you specify additional types of actions, and additional levels of permissions, on additional types of files.
+For example, SELinux can:

+- define sensitivity levels/categories for files
+- confine a set of processes and limit them to minimum privileges
+- confine user login sessions

+Even if you don't ever need to define your own [SELinux Policies](https://selinuxproject.org/page/PolicyLanguage), you may still need to overcome its hurdles someday.
+Let's use an example scenario.

 ## Example Scenario: Podman Mount

+### The Problem

-We’ll run a container and mount a directory in the container to a directory on the host.
+Let's run a container.
+And mount its directory to a host directory.

 ```bash
 $ sudo podman run -it -v /vagrant:/test docker.io/library/centos:7